OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 Now we can work on the **Insert Gist** button.
 For this button we'll open a task pane and display all of the user's gists.
 The user can pick one and insert it.
 If the user has not yet configured the add-in, it will display a message asking them to do so.

 Create a folder in the root of the project called `msg-compose`.
-In this folder, create `insert-gist.hml` and add the following markup.
+In this folder, create `insert-gist.html` and add the following markup.

 > [!NOTE]
 > The markup for the taskpane borrows heavily from the **Landing page** design pattern described in [UX design pattern templates for Office Add-ins](https://dev.office.com/docs/add-ins/design/ux-design-patterns).